 The International Whaling Commission (IWC) placed a moratorium on all commercial whaling in 1986.
 However, Japan, Iceland, and Norway continue to hunt whales both commercially and for supposed ‘scientific purposes’; these three countries have slaughtered more than 25,000 whales between them since the moratorium was put in place.

 Presently whale hunting takes place under three different guises:

-- Commercial whaling, which is conducted under objection or reservation to the IWC’s moratorium on commercial whaling.
+- Commercial whaling is conducted under objection or reservation to the IWC’s moratorium on commercial whaling.